 - Metronomic chemotherapy may be a good option to treat dogs with stage IV nasal tumors.

-- Combination doxorubicin and toceranib phosphate (Palladia) may be a good option for nose cancers.17
+- Combination of doxorubicin and toceranib phosphate (Palladia) may be a good option for nose cancers.17

-Electrochemotherapy (ECT) is a new treatment modality that has been gaining territory in oncology.
-It consists of the application of an electric field to a tumor in order to increase the uptake of chemotherapy (bleomycin or cisplatin) that was previously administered locally or intravenously at a very low dose.16
+Electrochemotherapy (ECT) is a new treatment modality gaining territory in oncology.
+It consists of the application of an electric field to a tumor to increase the uptake of chemotherapy (bleomycin or cisplatin) that was previously administered locally or intravenously at a very low dose.16

 Immunotherapy